DFU_PAN OTA Upgrade User Guide

 };

-When a new version is detected, an update flag needs to be set to enter OTA mode at the next startup.
+When a new version is detected, the update flag needs to be set so that the device enters OTA mode on next boot.

 Process:

-The user clicks the “Update” button on the UI or triggers the update operation at a specific location
+User clicks “Update” button on UI, or at specific trigger update operation location

 Call